FIDTA, MBBO, Dip.in Dance teaching (Trinity), Cert.ED. City & Guilds

 He regularly lectures on dance and Musical Theatre subjects with the International Dance Teachers Association (IDTA) and has been part of the South East area Theatre Dance Council Committee (IDTA).

 In 2015, Craig was commissioned to stage and choreograph the prestigious annual International Dance Proms at the Royal Albert Hall, working with over 500+ International dancers including Principals from the Royal Ballet and the Lukas McFarlane Dance company.
-In October 2016, Craig has been once again asked to repeat this role to create some outstanding choreography and staging once again at the Royal Albert Hall.
+In October 2016 and November 2017, Craig again repeated this role to create some outstanding choreography and staging at the Royal Albert Hall.

 Craig is the full-time Course Director and co-Principal of Starquest Performing Arts and Starquest Performers College in Chatham and oversees branches at Sheppey and Rochester.